If you've added a webhook URL to your rule, Codat will

 If you'd like to secure your webhook endpoints, you can add an

-Authorization header to the notifications Codat sends using the settings on the Portal's Organization settings page.
+Authorization header to the notifications Codat sends using the settings on the Portal's Alert settings page, or read more about Webhook security.